 Portugal Family Holidays

 Hugging the western coastline of Europe, and staring out over the Atlantic, Portugal features sun-dappled beaches, gorgeous historic towns and remote windswept islands.
 Family holidays in Portugal will include lazy breakfasts overlooking a cork plantation or olive farm.
 They will involve delicious plates of custard tarts that will revive you as you explore the backstreets of a city.
-And there will definitely be wonderful evenings spent watching the moon rise over the ocean, a glass of port in hand.
+And there will be wonderful evenings spent overlooking ocean, a glass of port in hand.

 There is a mass of history and the towns are a delight of cobbled streets, fairy tale palaces, and exuberant neighbourhoods.
 The food is incredible and the people are wonderfully welcoming.
-And as for the beaches… aah the beaches!
-There’s something for everyone here.
-Some will love secluded coves accessible only by sea or remote cliff-backed stretches that are buffeted by giant Atlantic waves.
-Others will prefer the long crescents of white sand on the Algarve, lined with cafes and restaurants.
+And as for the beaches, there’s something for everyone here.
+Some will love secluded coves accessible only by sea.
+Others will prefer remote cliff-backed stretches that are buffeted by giant Atlantic waves.
+Or you might like the long crescents of white sand on the Algarve, lined with cafes and restaurants.

 Portugal family holidays are also not just about the mainland.
 Sailors from this maritime nation explored far and wide.
 Over time they settled on the gloriously fertile island of Madeira as well as the dramatic volcanic shores of the Azores.
-Today the remote Azores islands in particular make for an exciting destination for families.
-Here you can find other-worldly scenery and a profusion of marine wildlife.
+Today these both make for an exciting destination for families.
+You can find other-worldly scenery and a profusion of marine wildlife.